agoulddesign/krita-bg-remove-bria/README.md

 # krita-bg-remove-bria
-A simple plugin for Krita that automatically removes the background of an image using BriaAI's API in seconds
+A simple plugin for Krita that quickly and automatically removes the background of an image using BriaAI's API.
+No need to load a third party app or website every time you need a subject isolated.

 [DOWNLOAD](https://github.com/agoulddesign/krita-bg-remove-bria/releases/tag/1.0)